DuckbillResearch

 Orchestration Brain

 Two-agent architecture separating strategic planning (user-facing) from tactical execution (operator-facing).
-Event-driven state machine with 17+ trigger types — vendor emails, operator updates, stuck-task retries, secure session results.
+Event-driven state machine with 17+ trigger types — vendor emails, operator updates, stalled-request retries, secure session results.
 Three-party information asymmetry: the client sees AI, the operator sees AI instructions, AI mediates both sides.
 Operators rotate in and out; AI maintains continuity.
 This is what lets us keep completion rates high even when individual automation steps fail — the orchestrator detects failure and reroutes to a human seamlessly.

 02